 Managing Director, ARCH Venture Partners

-Formerly, he was a Director of Operations for NABS, a supplier of electronics components where he established operations on behalf of NABS in five countries and was responsible for setting up business infrastructure, systems, personnel, and processes in each.
+Paul began at ARCH focusing on solid-state lighting, semiconductors, advanced materials, nanotechnology, electronics and optoelectronics.
+Paul was a key part of ARCH’s efforts at Los Alamos National Laboratory and at Sandia National Laboratories in their entrepreneur-in-residence program with the U.S. Department of Energy.
+He was a Director of Operations for NABS, a supplier of electronics components where he established operations on behalf of NABS in five countries and was responsible for setting up business infrastructure, systems, personnel, and processes in each.
 In addition, he developed and launched several innovative supply chain management programs.

 Paul held a B.S. in Economics from the Wharton School of the University of Pennsylvania and an M.B.A. from the University of Texas at Austin.